adrianmarino/t3pa-pedals/README.md

 # Thrustmaster T3PA Pedals Firmware

 Arduino firmware that allows convert `T3PA Pedals` to `USB`.
 It allows to use `T3PA Pedals` with other wheel bases as a regular 3 axis joystick.
-Is important note that **this firmware allows to convert any pedals to USB or build your own pedals and used it through USB port as a regular 3 axis joystick**.
+Is important note that **this firmware allows to convert any pedals to USB or build your own pedals and use it through USB port as a regular 3 axis joystick**.
 Both the circuit and firmware are agnostic, could be used for any pedals project.

 <p align="center">
   <img src="https://github.com/adrianmarino/t3pa-pedals/blob/master/images/T3PA-Pedals.jpg?raw=true"  height="500" />